paulvha/sps30/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE 3.0

 ## Acknowledgements
-Make sure to read the datasheet from Sensirion.
-While draft it does provide good starting point.<br>
+Make sure to read the datasheet from Sensirion, March 2020 version.<br>
 In case you are new to electronics and wonder about pull-up resistors for I2C, see below (thanks to Shane Diller)

 ![Uno and SP30](extras/sensirion.png)